 Plan a Back-to-Nature Escape in the Crown Jewel of the High Sierras

 With its rugged vistas, pristine lakes and waterfalls, top-notch hiking trails and expert-level climbing routes, Yosemite National Park is an outdoor lover’s paradise.
 From must-see viewpoints like Half Dome and El Capitan and stargazing at Glacier Point to walking through wildflowers in Tuolumne Meadows during the summer and snowshoeing among giant sequoias in winter, nowhere takes you back to nature or inspires awe quite like Yosemite.
-Here’s eight must-dos when visiting this magnificent CA destination.
+Here’s our guide to Yosemite with eight must-dos when visiting this magnificent California destination.
 Best Yosemite Guide

 1 | Evergreen Lodge Best Yosemite Guide